-If you are looking for home insurance coverage, you may want to get a quote from Farm Bureau.
-The home insurance company offers standard home insurance policies with a few options for customization, and it could be a good choice for homeowners looking for solid, basic coverage.
-However, one unique feature of Farm Bureau home insurance is its guaranteed replacement cost option, also called “extended replacement coverage” by other carriers.
-If your home is destroyed by a covered loss, this endorsement pays up to 125 percent of your dwelling limit to help rebuild.
+If you are looking for home insurance coverage, you may want to get a quote from your state's Farm Bureau.
+Although coverage options and details will vary based on your state bureau, most bureaus offer standard home insurance policies with a few options for customization, and it could be a good choice for homeowners looking for solid, basic coverage.

 Pros and cons of Farm Bureau homeowners insurance

 Choosing a homeowners insurance company can seem difficult, especially when it comes to comparing multiple carriers.
 Here’s a quick summary of the pros and cons of Farm Bureau home insurance:

 Ability to bundle home and auto insurance coverage with most branches